The $h$-Principle for Maps Transverse to Bracket-Generating Distributions

 Above, $*$ in some $?X_i + *$ denotes terms involving $X_1,\ldots,X_{i-1}$.
-Also, to keep the calculation simple, we have set the integer coefficients to $1$ for the highest order $X_q$ uniquely associated to each row.
-We can find out a recursive formula for $\det C$ as in \autoref{eqn:detCRecursive}.
+Also, to keep the calculation simple, we have set the (non-zero) integer coefficients to $1$ for the highest order $X_q$ uniquely associated with each row.
+We can find a recursive formula for $\det C$ as in \autoref{eqn:detCRecursive}.
 In particular, the matrix $\tilde{C}$ is given as